axe-hat/axe-hat/README.md

-- 👋 Hi, I’m @axe-hat
+ - Hey!
+I’m @axe-hat
-- 👀 I’m interested in Web Development, Problem solving and Electronics
+- 👀 Into: Web Dev, Problem-Solving & Electronics
-- 🌱 I’m currently learning DSA in C++ and Embedded Systems in C
+- 🌱 Learning: DSA (C++) & Embedded Systems (C)
-- 💞️ I’m looking to collaborate on any fun project that can help nurture my skills
+- 💞️ Open to: Fun projects that sharpen my skills
-- 📫 Reach out to me on LinkedIn, Instagram and Twitter following the links in my profile section
+- 📫 Find me: LinkedIn, Instagram, Twitter (links in profile)
-- 🧑‍💻 Working to deploy Portfolio Website soon
+- 🧑‍💻 Next up: Launching my Portfolio soon!
-- 😄 Pronouns: he/him
+- 😄 Pronouns: He/Him
-- ⚡ Fun fact: Git it.
+- ⚡ Fun Fact: Git it.
 Fork it.
 Clone it.
 Push it.

 <!---
 axe-hat/axe-hat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.